“…I think I just need some time alone right now. I just wanted to let you know upfront.” *ends reading text message*

 Now onto expanding on the second part of today’s theme… the significance of self-love.

 We all crave some form of love, the preferred one is intimacy.
 Going beyond Freudian’s Discourse of Psycho-Sexual Development, we need that connection with another human being in order to thrive and continue on living.
-Somehow, in the midst of our search to fill this void, we get distracted or detoured from our destination, more often than not actions of rejection take place…
+Somehow, in the midst of our search to fill this void, we get distracted or detoured from our destination, and more often than not, actions of rejection take place…

 “I think it’s better if we stay as friends.”

 “We’re family, but we’re really not… you understand what I mean?”